shaun97/mighty-jaxx-coding-assignment-crud-app/README.md

 1. Clone this repository and create your own GitHub repository.
 2. Push your git repository to GitHub.
 3. Initialize a new React project and Node.JS project.
-4. The website should call the Node.JS API and not interact with the database directly.
+4. The website should make API calls to the Node.JS app and not interact with the database directly.
 5. Create the login page with the following features:
    - Text inputs for email and password.
    - Submit button.